Valentine Vousden - "whom all old Dubliners will remember"

 I'll drive then to the devil in my Irish jaunting car.

 "The Irish Jaunting Car" made an appearance in the American Civil War in the 1860s in the form of a famous song.
 Harry Macarthy, an Ulster born entertainer who billed himself as "The Arkansas Comedian", wrote a set of rousing patriotic verses for the Confederacy and set them to the tune of Vousden's song.
 Macarthy entitled his version "The Bonnie Blue Flag" in reference to the first unofficial flag of the Confederacy.
-However, it may be more correct to say that both "The Bonnie Blue Flag" and the "Irish Jaunting Car" are to the same tune as both seem to use the well known air "The Jolly Beggerman".
+When the Union army occupied New Orleans anyone caught singing, playing or whistling the song could be arrested and fined $25.
+It may be more correct to say that both "The Bonnie Blue Flag" and the "Irish Jaunting Car" are to the same tune as both seem to use the well known air "The Jolly Beggerman".

 Other songs and ballads in Valentine Vousden's repertoire, mostly written and composed by himself, include: Are we fairly represented [Irish peasant song of '65, begins: "In these fine days"]; Contentment of Mind [begins: "Oh!
 Contentment is all that I ask"]; Good bye to ye Kitty; I've been to visit Erin's Isle; The Little Flower [begins: "To me a little Flow'r".]; Sarah Bell; Enough for the Day; and Man Know Thyself.